isomerpages/nlb-biblioasia/articles-archive/features/_posts/2018-04-30-post-ramen-teh-food-war-and-memory.md

 <br>
 <div style="background-color: white;">
 <img src="/images/Vol-14-issue-1/ramen-teh/LWS.JPG" style="width: 100px; height: 100px;">
 <b>Lu Wenshi</b> is Manager (Archives Services) with the National Archives of Singapore.
-She was involved in the revamp of the Former Ford Factory and managed its outreach programmes, including facilitating the shoot of 'Ramen Teh'.
+She was involved in the revamp of the Former Ford Factory and managed its outreach programmes, including facilitating the shoot of <i>Ramen Teh</i>.
 </div>

 <a href="https://biblioasia.nlb.gov.sg/vol-14/issue-1/apr-jun-2018/"><center>Back to Issue</center></a>